syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## Closing event

-This `Closing` event get triggered before the DrawerView panel is closed in SfNavigationDrawer.
+This[Closing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_Closing) event get triggered before the DrawerView panel is closed in SfNavigationDrawer.
 It can perform an operation before closing the DrawerView panel using the `Closing` event.

 To restrict the closing of DrawerView panel, by setting the e.Cancel value to true.